 When my husband and I bought our first home, we were overjoyed to have a backyard.
 Better yet, sweet little birds flocked to our yard and sang every morning.
 The woman we purchased our home from had a beautiful stone birdbath in the little patch of lawn in the backyard.
 Unfortunately, the birdbath went with her, and we were left with a dead circular patch of grass where the birdbath once stood.

-We loved the look of the birdbath in the lawn, but all of the birdbaths we saw for sale were far outside of our meager budget.
+We loved the look of the birdbath on the lawn, but all the birdbaths we saw for sale were far outside our meager budget.
 We got creative and decided to make our own using inexpensive terra cotta pottery from the garden center.
 It was so simple — it took us less than 5 minutes to assemble.

 - two 10-inch terra cotta pots